Róbinson Zapata

-Róbinson Zapata Montaño (born 30 September 1978), is a Colombian football player.
+Róbinson Zapata Montaño (born 30 September 1978), is a Colombian former footballer who played as a goalkeeper.
+He is currently a goalkeeper coach for Colombian club Independiente Santa Fe.

 Club career

 Colombia

 Zapata started his career in Colombia with América de Cali and Real Cartagena.
 In 2004, he moved to Argentina where he had spells with Rosario Central, Independiente and Belgrano.
 In 2006, he joined La Serena in Chile before returning to Colombia to play for Cúcuta Deportivo.